rust-lang/cargo/src/doc/contrib/src/team.md

 The Cargo Team consists of team members with one serving as a team leader.
 The team leader is responsible for coordinating the team and providing a contact point with other teams.
-The leader is selected by a vote of the existing members.
+The leader is selected by consensus of the existing members with no objections.

 Membership is maintained in the [Rust team database].